pyokagan/pycsdl2/docs/api/render.rst

    :type renderer: :class:`SDL_Renderer`
    :returns: True if render targets are supported, False if not.

+.. function:: SDL_SetRenderTarget(renderer, texture)

+   Sets a texture as the current rendering target.

+   :param renderer: The rendering context.
+   :type renderer: :class:`SDL_Renderer`
+   :param texture: The targeted texture, which must be created with the
+                   :const:`SDL_TEXTURTEACCESS_TARGET` flag, or None for the
+                   default render target.
+   :type texture: :class:`SDL_Texture` or None

+.. function:: SDL_GetRenderTarget(renderer) -> SDL_Texture

+   Queries the renderer's current render target.

+   :param renderer: The rendering context.
+   :type renderer: :class:`SDL_Renderer`
+   :returns: The current render target, or None for the default render target.

 Drawing
 -------
 .. function:: SDL_SetRenderDrawColor(renderer: SDL_Renderer, r: int, g: int, b: int, a: int) -> None